 Moonstone was just another villain until Thunderbolts reinvented her as a Manipulative BastardJerkass.
 Then she had her own comic, was a part of the Dark Avengers team and sat at the right hand of Norman Osborn.
 Same with Songbird (helps that her hair tastes like strawberries).

 Several of the background characters at the Xavier Institute developed fanbases despite having no or few lines, thanks to neat visuals or powers.
 Notable amongst these are Pixie, a girl with fairy wings and the ability to disperse a hallucinogenic powder (and who got a miniseries); and Anole, a lizard-like mutant with superhuman camouflage powers and a long tongue.

-Both of these were introduced in New Mutants vol.2, which also has different case - the initial cast were Wind Dancer, Prodigy, Elixir and Wallflower, who were later joined by Surge.
-After book's relaunch as New X-Men: Academy X, they got rival team in new Hellions.
+Both of these were introduced in New Mutants vol.2, which also has a different case - the initial cast were Wind Dancer, Prodigy, Elixir and Wallflower, who were later joined by Surge.
+After the book's relaunch as New X-Men: Academy X, they got a rival team in the new Hellions.
 Once Craig Kyle and Christopher Yost took over the series, they decided to focus on the most popular characters.
-Which were Surge and two thirds of Hellions.
+Which were Surge and two thirds of the Hellions.

 Under the hand of Peter David, Shatterstar has been the subject of extensive online debate, beaten up The Thing, kissed almost as many people as the rest of the cast put together, been featured prominently in at least three different covers, made himself a very likely candidate for a limited series, and just generally stolen the spotlight both in-universe and out; all this in, what, ten issues or so?
 Not bad for a character who the writer refused to allow anywhere near the book for quite some time.